-Sub-elements can be used by certain barcodes (see the Barcode section of the manual for usage).
+Sub-elements can be used by certain barcodes (see "Global Barcode Parameters" on page 40 for usage).
 The Sub-elements dialog is shown below.

 To create a new sub-element, click the "+" button.

 To delete an existing sub-element, select it and click the "X" button.